-Most of the buildings around Varso Place are already clad in a 4 m tall glass curtain wall, which provides the interiors with an abundance of natural light.
+Most of Varso Tower building is already clad in a 4 m tall glass curtain wall, which provides the interiors with an abundance of natural light.
 Construction is set to be completed in Q1 2022.
 When finished, it will be an inviting haven for passers-by, with a tree-filled internal courtyard and 10-metre high lobby walls covered with handmade ceramic mosaics.